sereneinserenade/tiptap-comment-extension/README.md

 ## How to use

-Copy the [comment.ts](src/components/extension/comment.ts) and [CommentComponent.vue](src/components/extension/CommentComponent.vue) file in your extensions folder.
-You might have to change the component and extension depending on whether you're using TypeScript and Vue3 or not.
+Copy the [comment.ts](src/components/extension/comment.ts) file in your extensions folder.
+You might have to change extension depending on whether you're using TypeScript or not.
 Enough of English, let's talk code.

 I jest of course, I don't think you need documentation for this.
-Just take look at [Tiptap.vue](src/components/Tiptap.vue) for an example implementation and come up with your own implementation of your own(or just copy paste pretending this is some solution you found on StackOverflow).
-If there's any question, I'll be at the [Bar](https://github.com/sereneinserenade/tiptap-comment-extension/issues)(reference to [Burn Butcher Burn](https://www.youtube.com/watch?v=qSxBVHqA-RU) from Withcer Season 2).
+Just take look at [Tiptap.vue](src/components/Tiptap.vue) for an example implementation and come up with an implementation of your own(or just copy paste pretending this is some solution you found on StackOverflow).
+If there's any question or issues, I'll be at the [Bar](https://github.com/sereneinserenade/tiptap-comment-extension/issues)(reference to [Burn Butcher Burn](https://www.youtube.com/watch?v=qSxBVHqA-RU) from Withcer Season 2).

 ## contributing to the project.

 Show your ❤️ by ⭐️ing this repository.
 Your support means a lot.

 Clone the repo, do something, make a PR(or not).
 You know what's the drill.
-Looking forward, you amazing devs.
+Looking forward to your PRs, you amazing devs.

 ## Stuff that nobody really cares about(Project setup)